 Just like a blast of fresh air, mint is a refresh button for your body.
 Mint can give your circulation a big boost, which in turn can stimulate the hair follicles to promote growth and repair.
 The increased blood flow to the scalp means better absorption of the nutrients necessary for strong, shiny hair.
 It makes sense that Hair Recipe draws on these benefits for its Strawberry & Mint Cleanse Shampoo ($15), focusing mint on where it will have the greatest impact.

-You’ve no doubt come across DIY hair mask recipes (or even kitchen facials) that use honey as a primary ingredient for its moisturising properties.
-It’s not so much that honey is a moisturiser itself, but rather that it attracts moisture from the air and locks it into the hair shaft.
+You’ve no doubt come across DIY hair mask recipes (or even kitchen facials) that use honey as a primary ingredient for its moisturizing properties.
+It’s not so much that honey is a moisturizer itself, but rather that it attracts moisture from the air and locks it into the hair shaft.
 It’s also antibacterial and softens the skin on your scalp, which can help prevent dandruff.

 Apricot seed oil has been an African-American hair secret for years, loved for the fact that it is packed with fatty acids and can lock in moisture, but is light enough to be applied directly to hair without weighing it down.
 Plus, it is yet another superfood that gives beauty products a beautiful scent.